How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Asakusa’s history is the most fascinating of all the districts of Tokyo.
 During Edo times, Asakusa was also THE most important entertainment district: teahouses, kabuki theaters, archery ranges, and brothels.
 It was also the location of Edo-Tokyo’s most important licensed pleasure quarters: the Yoshiwara.
 This is where you’d find the highest-class geishas.

 Unlike Shinjuku, Asakusa is no longer so infamous.
 There aren’t any kabuki theaters or brothels.
 But you’ll still find neon lights and lots of fun restaurants and cafes.
 It’s much quieter than Shinjuku and less pretentious than Ginza.
 More laid back and down-to-earth.
 In the morning, the narrow streets are as quiet as a village.
 At night, you’ll find some streets dark and deserted, others filled with locals sitting outside drinking and eating, and still, others filled with tourists.
-Overall, a mellow atmosphere.
+Overall, a mellower atmosphere than Shinjuku and Shibuya but not as dead as Ginza and Tokyo Station.

 Unfortunately, you’re not going to find any traditional wooden houses from the Edo or Meiji era.
 Earthquakes, fires, and war did away with all of that.
 Everything you see is post-World War II, including the famous Senso-ji Temple, which was rebuilt after the war.